boku7/boku7.github.io/_posts/2020-04-26-SLAE64_5-reverseShellAnalysis.md

 + Right off the bat we can see that `\x7f\x01\x01\x01' is clearly our IP address `127.1.1.1`.

 ## Shellcode.c Host Program
 Here we add our shellcode to our C host program.
-We will compile our host program, and then use GDB for analysis of the execve payload.
+We will compile our host program, and then use GDB for analysis of the non-staged reverse shell payload.

 ```c
 #include<stdio.h>